CliffS/ikea-tradfri/README.md

   The hue and saturation of the RGB bulbs (not yet implemented).

-The following are the methods to change setings on a bulb:
+The following are the methods to change settings on a bulb:

 - **switch()** *(boolean)*